Efficient Method for Prediction of Meta-stable/Ground Multipolar Ordered States and its Application in Monolayer $\alpha$-\ce{RuX3} (X=Cl,I): introduction

-In this work, based on linear response theory (LRT) under random phase approximation (RPA)~\cite{jishi2013,hiroaki2008,suzuki2018}, we develop a numerical method started from the density functional theory (DFT) calculations, to search for all possible multipolar OPs efficiently for the spin-orbital entangled correlated electronic materials, which only requires a fast single-shot calculation.
-We use monolayer $\alpha$-\ce{RuCl3} as an example to demonstrate its formalism, capabilities and effectiveness.
+In this work, based on linear response theory (LRT) under random phase approximation (RPA)~\cite{hiroaki2008,ikeda2012,jishi2013,ikeda2014multipole,ikeda2015emergent,kattori2017local,suzuki2018}, we develop a numerical method starting from the density functional theory (DFT) calculations, to search for all possible multipolar OPs efficiently for the spin-orbital entangled correlated electronic materials, which only requires a fast single-shot calculation.
+We use monolayer $\alpha$-\ce{RuX3} (X=Cl,I) as an example to demonstrate its formalism, capabilities and effectiveness.
 It has correctly reproduced the Zigzag magnetic ground state of $\alpha$-\ce{RuCl3} as found in the neutron scattering experiments~\cite{sears2015,johnson2015,cao2016,banerjee2016}, which validates our method.
-More importantly, a pure meta-stable magnetic octupolar state $O^{36}_{21}$ without any magnetic dipoles is predicted, which can be easily verified by detecting the orthogonal magnetic moment $M_y\propto H^2\cos^2\theta$ when an external field $H$ is applied in the $xz$-plane at an angle $\theta$ to $x$~\cite{tian2017}.
+More importantly, two pure meta-stable magnetic octupolar states $O^{36}_{21}$ (with FM and AFM configurations, respectively) without any magnetic dipoles are predicted.
+These two octupolar states can be stabilized by doping I elements in $\alpha$-\ce{RuCl3} or synthesizing $\alpha$-\ce{RuI3} directly, where the AFM octupolar state becomes the ground state.
+We propose that an orthogonal magnetization $\propto H^2\cos^2\theta$ can be detected as the fingerprint of the meta-stable FM octupolar state~\cite{okazaki2011rotational,tonegawa2012cyclotron,tian2017}.